masadcv/FastGeodis/README.md

 # Documentation
 Further details of each function implemented in FastGeodis can be accessed at the documentation hosted at: [https://masadcv.github.io/FastGeodis/index.html](https://masadcv.github.io/FastGeodis/index.html).

+# Contributing to FastGeodis
+Spotted a bug or have a feature request to improve the package?
+We would love to have your input!
+See our [guidelines for contributing](https://masadcv.github.io/FastGeodis/contributing.html).

 # Comparison of Execution Time and Accuracy
 FastGeodis (CPU/GPU) is compared with existing GeodisTK ([https://github.com/taigw/GeodisTK](https://github.com/taigw/GeodisTK)) in terms of execution speed as well as accuracy.